itamarst/eliot/docs/source/generating/twisted.rst

 Actions and inlineCallbacks
 ---------------------------

-Eliot provides a decorator that is compatible with Twisted's ``inlineCallbacks`` but which also behaves well with actions.
+Eliot provides a decorator that is compatible with Twisted's ``inlineCallbacks`` but which also behaves well with Eliot's actions.
+Simply substitute ``eliot.twisted.inline_callbacks`` for ``twisted.internet.defer.inlineCallbacks`` in your code.

 To understand why, consider the following example:

 .. code-block:: python